Dunia Elvir: Career

 On 2006, she traveled to Central America to work on various special reports on El Salvador, Honduras and Guatemala.
 She also covered el Cucuy de la Mañana's "Votos por America" tour.

-Dunia went to Mexico and report on the terrible accident at the Pasta de Conchos mine in 2006.
-In 2006, millions of people participated in protests over a proposed change to U.S. immigration policy, Dunia was in the heart on Los Angeles, CA covering this massive protest to the world as Telemundo Network Correspondent.
+Dunia went to Mexico and reported on the terrible accident at the Pasta de Conchos mine in 2006.
+In 2006, millions of people participated in protests over a proposed change to US immigration policy, Dunia was in the heart on Los Angeles, CA covering this massive protest to the world as Telemundo Network Correspondent.

-She also cover other significant events like 9/11, the 2008 historic U.S. Presidential election.
+She also covered other significant events like 9/11 and the 2008 historic US Presidential election.

 Recognitions

-Elvir has received many recognitions because of her reports on human interest stories.
+Elvir has received many recognitions because she reported on human interest stories.

-Elvir won 6 Emmy Awards in the last year's.
+Elvir won 6 Emmy Awards in the last few years.
 She was also nominated for an Emmy Award in the category of Best Investigative Report in Los Angeles in 2001.
-She also won 2 "Golden Mike" one with her report Corners of Sin as the Best Investigative Report of the year and a second one with a special breaking news coverage.
+She also won 2 "Golden Mike", one with her report Corners of Sin as the Best Investigative Report of the Year and a second with special breaking news coverage.

-Elvir has received various special recognitions from the Los Angeles City, Los Angeles County, the California State Senate, she was awarded with a special recognition from the California State Assembly and members of the US Congress.
+Elvir has received various special recognitions from the Los Angeles City, Los Angeles County, and the California State Senate;.
+She was also awarded special recognition from the California State Assembly and members of the US Congress.

 She also won the GLAAD Award in 2005.

 She was invited as a special guest to visit the White House by The National Association of Latina Leaders (NALL).

 In 2006, she received the "Distinguished Award Visitor" from the city of La Ceiba, where the 2006 Miss Honduras beauty pageant took place.
 Up until that point, she was virtually unknown in her own country.

 In August 2007, she received the "Journalist of the Year" Award in Toronto, Ontario, Canada at the "Toni Reyes Summer Festival" where over 70 thousand Hispanics from different nationalities gathered to celebrate.

-On September 20, 2007 she received from the Camara de Comercio e Industria de Tegucigalpa (Tegucigalpa Chamber of Commerce and Industry) the "Orgullo Hondureño en el Extranjero" Award for her community service and the positive impact to other Hondurans in the United States.
+On September 20, 2007, she received from the Camara de Comercio e Industria de Tegucigalpa (Tegucigalpa Chamber of Commerce and Industry) the "Orgullo Hondureño en el Extranjero" Award for her community service and the positive impact on other Hondurans in the United States.

-In 2008 Dunia's story "Danger in Hospitals" was selected by NAHJ (National Association of Hispanic Journalists) as the best Investigative report of the year, recognition she received in Washington D.C.
+In 2008, Dunia's story "Danger in Hospitals" was selected by NAHJ (National Association of Hispanic Journalists) as the best Investigative report of the year, recognition she received in Washington D.C.

 Dunia received the Los Angeles Press Club Award for "Best Public Service Program", a 30-minute piece.

-In 2011 Dunia was awarded with the "NBC Ovation Award" Above and Beyond distinction.
+In 2011, Dunia was awarded the "NBC Ovation Award" for the Above and Beyond distinction.

-These are just few of the many acknowledgments Dunia has received during the last 20 years.
+These are just a few of the many acknowledgments Dunia has received during the last 20 years.

+From September 15, 2023 – August 17, 2025, she was one of seven Latinas profiled in the Smithsonian Institution's National Museum of American History's exhibit "¡De última hora!: Latinas Report Breaking News."

+On July 13, 2024, Elvir was elected president of the National Association of Hispanic Journalists.